Yih-Ho Michael Pao

 Yih-Ho Michael Pao (21 September 1934 – 11 September 2013) was a Chinese-born American entrepreneur and hydro-engineer.
 He was an early pioneer in developing large-scale wind turbines.

-Pao graduated from Johns Hopkins University in 1962.
+Pao graduated from Johns Hopkins University (JHU) in 1962.
 In 2009, JHU awarded Pao its Distinguished Alumni Award.

 Between 1970 and 2000, he formed and led six commercial companies in the United States based upon new technologies.
 These efforts created, developed and commercialized four new technologies that produce industrial tools: